research

 slip models are phenomenological in origin and provide no universal

-understanding of the nature of momentum transport at the liquid/solid interface.
+understanding of the nature of momentum transport at liquid/solid interfaces.

 Using molecular dynamics simulations of liquids in planar shear, we have